datasig-ac-uk/RoughPy/docs/source/user/fundamentals.streams.rst

 What are streams
 ^^^^^^^^^^^^^^^^^^^^^

 A stream means an object that provides the signature or log-signature over any interval.
+For more information on streams, see :cite:t:`lyons_signature_2024` and :cite:t:`lyons_differential_2007`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 How do streams fit into RoughPy